 From the perspective of thinking of time in those units, dogs cannot understand time or have a sense of time.

 But our loyal pals have their unique way of predicting and understanding patterns.

 They use those and their version of episodic memory to predict human behavior and key in on patterns like when their human leaves for work and comes home from work.

 Or when it's time to eat or go outside for a walk.

 Does Your Dog Miss You?

-Most of the studies found that the dogs’ anticipation of being reunited with the owner leveled off after two hours.
-The level of excitement at the owner’s return was the same at four hour mark as it was at two hours.
-So, if you’re gone more than two hours, your dog will miss you the same amount as they did when you had been gone two hours, according to researchers (although some pet owners may argue that case, strongly).
+So, if you've gone more than two hours, your dog will miss you the same amount as they did when you had been gone two hours, according to researchers (although some pet owners may argue that case strongly).

 READ NEXT: Why Do Dogs Sleep More In Winter Time?